-- Active monitoring of our talent pipeline by gender, ensuring that both male and female employees have equal access to development and equal opportunity for progression and that this data is regularly shared with The Crown Estate’s senior leadership to support future strategy and hiring decisions.
+- Active monitoring of our talent pipeline by gender, ensuring that all employees have equal access to development and equal opportunity for progression and that this data is regularly shared with The Crown Estate’s senior leadership to support future strategy and hiring decisions.

 - Independent salary benchmarking against the market, irrespective of gender, across all of the sectors in which we operate.